ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    - The AS has attempted to upload the issued access token to the RS as per the new ACE workflow, irrespective of the result of the token upload.

    When the parameter "token_upload" is present in the Access Token Response, it can take one of the following integer values.
-When using CBOR, those values are encoded as CBOR unsigned integers.
+When the Access Token Response is encoded in CBOR, those values are encoded as CBOR unsigned integers.

    - If the token upload to the RS was not successful, then the parameter "token_upload" MUST specify the value 1.